Mpappa/seniorDesign/ProfessionalBiography.md

 ## Skills
 	- Programming: C#, Python, C++, Javascript, Matlab, VBA
-	- Web Dev: HTML
+	- Web Development: HTML
 	- Database: MS SQL
 	- Testing: Gherkin, Selenium, Jenkins
 	- Operating Systems: Windows, Linux, Mac

 ## Projects Sought
 	- Prediction engine using an A.I. model to create media suggestions over all media apps based on watch history
-	- Wallpapaer app that creates A.I. generated images based on users interests
+	- Wallpaper app that creates A.I. generated images based on users interests
 	- Alarm/Sleep calculator that will wake you up at the best time based on REM cycle and time constraints